Mare139: Work

-tutelage along with his interest in modernizing the art form lead his interests to contemporary art as a vehicle to re-interpret the concepts and aesthetic of style writing.
+tutelage along with his interest in modernizing the art form lead his interests to contemporary art as a vehicle to reinterpret the concepts and aesthetic of style writing.

 As a sculptor, Carlos Mare139 Rodriguez's breakthrough was with the metal "K" sculpture in 1985.
 This led to a series of large-scale sculptures that were true to graffiti lettering format, but peeled and folded into space.
 By 1986, the sculptures departed from the common vernacular of writing to the more complex study Constructivist, Cubist and Futurist ideas, but yet retained its initial feel of graffiti-style writing.

 His sculptures have been exhibited internationally.